nvsr07/yucca-light/README.md

 4. Configure properties (see [Properties]( PROPERTIES.md))
 5. Run from shell or deploy on tomcat 8

-yucca-light is a [Spring boot application](http://projects.spring.io/spring-boot/), you can code or use all spring boot capabilities.
+Yucca-Light is a [Spring boot application](http://projects.spring.io/spring-boot/), you can code or use all spring boot capabilities.

 ### Build from source
 Software required: **Maven 3.2+**, **jdk 1.7.x**